 Joomla gallery extension by joomlashine.com

-Let's take a look at these 2 teams and how they matchup.
+Let's take a look at the 2 teams and see how they matchup.

 Offensively, the Dolphins come into the game averaging 365.8 yards per game, 228.5 of that coming via the passing game, while 137.2 yards are generated in the run game, which ranks 4th in the NFL.
 The Dolphins are averaging 26.4 points a game, which ranks 9th.
 They face a very stout Detroit Lion defense that is giving up just 290.4 yards per game, which leads the NFL.
 They are giving up 206.4 yards per game in the pass game, 74.0 yards per game rushing, which ranks 2nd in the NFL.
 Detroit is giving up 15.8 points per game, which is an NFL best.